galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 Now, we would like to know the differential exon usage between treated (PS depleted) and untreated samples using RNA-seq exon counts.
 We will rework on the mapping results ([`GSM461177_untreat_paired_chr4.bam`](https://zenodo.org/record/61771/files/GSM461177_untreat_paired_chr4.bam)).

 We use [DEXSeq](http://www.bioconductor.org/packages/release/bioc/html/DEXSeq.html).
-DEXSeq detects with high sensitivity genes, and in many cases exons, that are subject to differential exon usage.
+DEXSeq detects high sensitivity genes, and in many cases exons, that are subject to differential exon usage.

 First, we need to count the number of reads mapping the exons.

 ## Count the number of reads per exon

-This step is similar to the step of counting the number of reads per annotated gene (#count-the-number-of-reads-per-annotated-gene).
+This step is similar to the step of [counting the number of reads per annotated gene](#count-the-number-of-reads-per-annotated-gene).
 Here instead of HTSeq-count, we are using DEXSeq-Count.

 > ### :pencil2: Hands-on: Counting the number of reads per exon
 >